Wednesday, February 11, 2015

 Once we were registered we were given ID cards and had headshots taken for use in a CV book after the event.
 Soon after, we were listening to inspirational and motivational speakers like Nathalie Nahai and Kate Taylor.
 Later, we were separated into several groups with one employer heading that group and asking us to create an app.
 The employers had great attention to our brainstorming session and gave us loads of tips to get the teamwork up and running.
 Once we "developed" the concept of the app, we were asked to present it in front of the rest of the employers and we were much appreciated for our ideas.

 Post Team Challenge, each group had their 'one-one' time with all the employers.
 One of the employers was saying about the application process, another employer was discussing on preparing a great CV and the common mistakes and so on.
 We had 3 sessions of around 20 minutes on different skills topics.
 After that, we had a question time with a panel of senior women from each of the companies.
 They were really genuine and enthusiastic to answer all the questions we had.
 I learned that it’s possible to become a senior manager or director of a top company, if you have the drive to succeed.

 As the day was drawing to a close, we had a chance to meet the recent graduates of many companies and they gave us an insight of how is it inside the organisations and they gave us some many important tips on the interview processes.

-I can't end this blog without mentioning the fantastic lunch we had and the goodies we had to take home, something from each event partner! :) Kudos to Katy and team for all your efforts and supports!
+I can't end this blog without mentioning the fantastic lunch we had and the goodies we had to take home, something from each event partner! :) Kudos to the TARGETjobs Event team for all thier efforts and supports!
 I recommend each and every young woman in the field of IT (whether you are studying it or not) to attend this event to have a real insight and how you can succeed in life, without compromising your personal life.